 Studies show that 79% of all credit data contains errors, which could be working against you.
 Many credit scores are unfairly being pulled down as a result of errors on credit reports.
 Many Canadians may be completely unaware that their scores are lower than they really should be, simply because of errors on their credit report.

 When it comes to your free credit score software, they might tell you your score, but what happens if it isn’t accurate due to errors on your report?
 When searching for the right credit score product, having an error and omissions tracker will provide you with peace of mind knowing your score is accurate and true.

-For Score-Up, it has the capability to find these errors and omissions on your credit report and tell you the next steps on how to get them changed or removed from your credit report.
+With MyMarble Premium’s Score-Up, it has the capability to find these errors and omissions on your credit report and tell you the next steps on how to get them changed or removed from your credit report.
 Do you know what that means?
 Free credit points back on your credit score.
 Check out how it works here.

 Marble Financial (CSE: MRBL; OTCQB: MRBLF).
 We are a group of forward-thinking financial technology experts that understand Canadian’s occasionally need help in achieving longer-term credit health.
 Through our industry-leading proprietary technology solutions Fast Track Loan, Score Up, and Credit Meds, we guide our customers back to mainstream credit 50% quicker than traditional methods.
 Since 2016, We are proud to have empowered thousands of Canadians to a positive financial future and continue to establish ourselves as a leader in financial wellness.